syeung73/SDSOC_CV_ML/readme.md

               int height,
               int width)
 {
-    colorconvert_accel(yuyv, rgb, height, width);
+    yuyv2rgb_accel(yuyv, rgb, height, width);
 }
 ```

 4. Save the file.

-    Your last step is to tell SDx you want to move the *colorconvert_accel* function to hardware.
+    Your last step is to tell SDx you want to move the *yuyv2rgb_accel* function to hardware.
 To do that, from the main project page (which can be opened by double clicking on **project.sdx**)

 5. Click on the lightning bolt icon (circled in the following figure) to select hardware functions to accelerate, and choose 'colorconvert_accel' from the list.